Validating the calibrated creation of heralded single photons: Introduction

 \section{Introduction}

 Traditionally, either the homodyne detection of field quadratures \cite{lvovsky2001quantum} or the direct probing via the reconstruction of photon-number statistics of light \cite{laiho2010probing, nehra2019state} has been employed in the loss-tolerant quantum optical state characterization of free-propagating heralded single photons.
 Both these measurement methods deliver access to the Wigner function that offers a complete phase‑space representation of an optical quantum state.
 However, its experimental determination is notoriously demanding and the existing reconstruction methods require rather heavy mathematical routines.
-While the former often involves a back-transformation and optimization \cite{lvovsky2009continuous, leonhardt1997measuring}, the latter includes an inversion of losses \cite{krishnaswamy2024experimental}, which is an ill-posed problem \cite{kiss1995compensation,starkov2009numerical, banaszek1999direct}, and may also involve other detector-dependent transformations related for example to the detector's ability to resolve photon numbers.
+While the homodyne detection often involves a back-transformation and optimization \cite{lvovsky2009continuous, leonhardt1997measuring}, the direct probing usually includes an inversion of losses \cite{krishnaswamy2024experimental}, which is an ill-posed problem \cite{kiss1995compensation,starkov2009numerical, banaszek1999direct}, and may also involve other detector-dependent transformations related, for example, to the detector's ability to resolve photon numbers.

-Besides, there exists loss-independent state classification methods that are based on coincidence-count discrimination, like the famous Hanbury-Brown-Twiss (HBT) experiment \cite{brown1956correlation}.
+Besides, there exist loss-independent state classification methods that are based on coincidence-count discrimination, like the famous Hanbury-Brown-Twiss (HBT) experiment \cite{brown1956correlation}.
 In the past, such experiments have been used for measuring the higher-order normalized Glauber-correlation functions of light that can be used for the state classification \cite{avenhaus2010accessing}.
-This method offers a more direct access to the state's characteristics without the need for loss-inversion or other transformations.
-However, without the knowledge of the mean photon number of the state, these values cannot give an access to an in-depth state characterization \cite{barnett2002methods}.
+This method offers a more direct access to the state's characteristics with a lower experimental complexity and without the need for loss-inversion or other transformations.
+However, for extracting the normalized photon-correlations accurately, care has to be taken that the used single-photon sensitive detectors do not get saturated by the incoming photon flux.
+Additionally, without the knowledge of the mean photon number of the state, these values cannot give an access to an in-depth state characterization \cite{barnett2002methods}.